built-diff/.github/profile/README.md

 # Built Different
 ### FTC Team 21370
-### Robotics team based in Redmond, WA, United States
+### Robotics Team Based in Redmond, WA, United States
 ### Rookie Year 2022, FTC state qualified in 2022
 ## Who Are We?
 From Redmond and Tesla Stem High School, we are a group that is passionate about robotics.